top of page

 How is it done?

-Kalenda is done when each contestant or individual battles each other using sticks that are just over 1 metre (3 feet) in length.
+Kalinda is done when each contestant or individual battles each other using sticks that are just over 1 metre (3 feet) in length.
+The sticks are made from the Bois d"Inde tree.
 Players or contestants skills are tested as they battle against each other.
 A player or contestant wins when blood is drawn or one of the players are knocked down to the ground.

-There is also singing and drumming done during Kalenda.
+There is also singing and drumming done during Kalinda.
 Village members come out to support their players.

 Source: Lomax Digital